Maiquey/CMPT-276-Lithium-Parenting-App/docs/readme.txt

 User may find the "Finish Setup" page under Settings in the emulator ("Finish setting up your device").

 App compatible 4", 5", 6", and 10" screen sizes.

+In reference to the timeout timer, sometimes the app lags and takes a few extra seconds for the notification to pop up when the timer finishes.